 Harry extinguished them both with a grunt of effort.
 That was clever.

 ‘Don’t worry little cousin Harry.’
 She laughed.
 ‘We’ll be nice to Sirius, won’t we, Bell!
-Just give us the prophecy from your pocket.
+Just give us the prophecy.
 Accept defeat.
-We’ll only play with Sirius a little bit, it gets boring tormenting people after they’ve lose, like pulling the wings off caged butterflies.’
+We’ll only play with Sirius a little bit, tormenting people after they’ve lost gets boring, like pulling the wings off caged butterflies.’

-Harry wrapped his magic round the golden centaur in the fountain; it shuddered, then drove its arrow through the back of Bellatrix’s knee.
+Harry wrapped his magic ‘round the golden centaur in the fountain.
+It shuddered and drove its arrow through the back of Bellatrix’s knee.

 She hissed and shattered every stature with a swing of her wand.
-‘Crucio,’ she shrieked, over and over again, sending a shower of red spells at Harry.
+‘Crucio,’ she shrieked, sending a crackling red beam at Harry.

 ‘Osassula,’ Harry whispered.

 The curse tore through her desperate shield and struck her fingers, sending her wand spinning into the water behind her.

 ‘Perhaps Bella would like a taste of her own medicine.’
 Harry summoned her wand and snapped it in front of her.

 She screeched and uncontrolled magic smashed into him, tearing across the atrium floor.
 A wave of violet flame crashed against his shield and guttered out, knocking him back hard enough to drive the wind out of him.
 Shattered glass poured from his pocket onto the floor.